 There are 3 commitments made by each Village Church member:

-- Serve the community needs of Village Church with your time and talents, including our endeavors to care for our neighbors and the broader community.
+- Worship together regularly and serve the community needs of Village Church with your time and talents, including our endeavors to care for our neighbors and the broader community.

 - Help meet the financial needs of Village Church by giving regularly.